 salt to taste

 To make samosa dough

 In a wide bowl mix flour and salt.
-Make a well in the centre to put oil.
+Make a well in the center to put oil.
 Mix well.
 Take small portions of flour in your hands and rub your palms.To make sure oil is mixed well, hold the flour in your fist and press lightly.
 It should hold itself together.

 Add water in small portions and keep mixing the flour to get a tight dough.
 Knead it for another 5 minutes till the dough is smooth.
 Dough for samosas should be tight.
 Cover the dough and let it rest for 10 minutes.